bittorrenttorque/backbrace/README.md

 ```

 ## Callback arguments
 Every value that matches the filter is passed as an argument, in reverse order.
-In most cases its just the last value that you'd be interested, but sometimes its nice to know where you came from.
+In most cases its just the last value that you'd be interested in, but sometimes its nice to know where you came from.

 ```js
 var families = new Backbone.Collection;